niieani/callbag-toolkit/README.md

             next,
             complete,
             // if this error is a result of a pull,
-            // we also need to pull on the new source as soon as it starts:
+            // we'll also want to pull on the new source as soon as it starts:
             start: pulling ? ({ pull }) => pull() : undefined,
             error,
           })